olindgallet/scaffoldpyscript/README.md

 # About scaffoldpyscript.py

-`scaffoldpyscript.py` is a script for creating a Python3 script.
+`scaffoldpyscript.py` is a script for creating a Python3 script that functions like a shell script.
 These scripts are intended to aid programmers and may reside in the /usr/bin for ease of use.

 # Installing scaffoldpyscript.py in Linux